Where will you find seals?

 Please do not approach a seal that has come ashore or try to put back in the water.
 Stay a safe distance away and keep any dogs on a lead.
 It is normal for a seal to spend time onshore and seal pups will often be left by their mother whilst she feeds.

-If you see a seal with a white, long-haired coat, then it is probably still suckling from its mother.
-You should monitor and check regularly for sign of an adult seal.
+If you see a seal with a white, long-haired coat, then it is probably still suckling from its mother and we would advise you to monitor and check regularly for signs of the mother over a 24 hour period.
+Please be aware the mother will not return to the pup if you stand next to or close to the seal pup.

 What happens after a seal rescue?